All Episodes

 Wait a second.

-The reason I said no instinctively is because I think something at larger than even that is at work.
+The reason I said no instinctively is because I think something larger than even that is at work.

-But I do know that there are I've had calls from other people who are just as afraid of this regardless of age.
+But I do know that there are, I've had calls from other people who are just as afraid of this, regardless of age.

-Will they get, you know, will they be when when the government's in charge of this and you get nowhere else you can go?
+Will they get, you know, will they be, when the government's in charge of this and you get nowhere else you can go, if you haven't donated to Obama, do you get moved down the list?

 If you're registered Republican, do you get moved down the list?

-I think what's really going on with seasoned citizens, Margaret, as I look at this, and I'm I'm just listening to what I've heard and reading what I've read.
+I think what's really going on with seasoned citizens, Margaret, as I look at this, and I'm just listening to what I've heard and reading what I've read.

-No, let's just give her paint pills.
+No, let's just give her pain pills.

-Then you look at the bill with the end of care counseling and so forth.
+Then you look at the bill with the end-of-care counseling and so forth.

 I think, you know, Obama, even though they're all being very wide open about this, I think there's still a lot of stealth.

-And they're using the fact that they want to, you know, ration treatment to to elderly people on the basis that we've got to do something to save money.
+And they're using the fact that they want to, you know, ration treatment to elderly people on the basis that we've got to do something to save money.

 But they save money two ways when elderly people die.